 We’re Michael and Kathryn Sommerlad, the founding directors of Sommerlad Poultry.

-We are the developers of Australia’s award-winning Sommerlad Chicken, and this blog is about life on our home farm “Kildare” just out of Tenterfield in the New England highlands of northern NSW.
-Here we personally manage our exclusive table poultry strains, the result of over a decade of precise and attentive breeding.
+We have developed Australia’s award-winning Sommerlad meat chickens, and this blog is about life on our poultry breeding farm “Kildare” just out of Tenterfield in the New England highlands of northern NSW.

-Today, the majority of chicken farms (whether conventional, free-range, organic, pasture raised or RSPCA approved), rear the same fast growing meat chicken strains: Ross and Cobb.
-These strains, also known as broilers, are developed overseas specifically for fast growth and intensive factory farming, and do not cope as well outdoors as the hardier table poultry strains did before them.
+Today, the majority of chicken farms in Australia (whether conventional, free-range, organic, pasture raised or RSPCA approved), rear the same strains of fast growing meat chickens: ‘Ross’ and ‘Cobb’.
+These strains, also known as broilers, are developed overseas, specifically for intensive production environments, and they do not cope as well outdoors as the hardier table poultry strains did before them.

-Seeking a fundamental welfare change, we returned to Australia’s original table poultry breeds, including the Australian Game, Light Sussex, Croad Langshan and Plymouth Rock, to develop slower growing meat chickens specifically suited to free range pasture rearing.
-Sommerlad Chickens boast a range of superior, high welfare characteristics.
+We returned to Australia’s original table poultry breeds, including the Australian Game, Light Sussex, Croad Langshan and Plymouth Rock, to develop slower growing meat chickens specifically suited to Australian free range farming conditions.
+Sommerlad meat chickens boast a range of superior, high welfare characteristics.
 These include active foraging behaviour, balanced body conformation, strong legs, heat-resistance and improved natural endurance to diseases endemic to Australian poultry flocks.

 Sommerlad Poultry were awarded ‘Outstanding Innovation’ at the 2015 delicious.
 Produce Awards.

-We want this journal to offer an insight into life on our farm, and how we breed and rear our unique chickens, following many of the methods that Australia’s “old timer” poultry farmers used before factory chicken farming took over.
+We want this journal to offer an insight into life on our farm, and how we manage our unique chickens, following many of the methods used by Australia’s “old timer” poultry breeders, long before factory chicken farming took over.